A Brief Biography

-Since then, I have published three books: two for children, one for adults.
-I’ve been longlisted in two major international prizes: the Times/Chicken House Children’s Fiction Competition and the Mslexia Novel Competition.
-And I’ve reached the scouting programme of Cornerstones Literary Agency.
+Since then, I have published two children's books and I’ve been longlisted in two major international prizes: the Times/Chicken House Children’s Fiction Competition and the Mslexia Novel Competition.

 I am fascinated by what drives human behaviour, and by the avalanche of unintended consequences that a single decision can trigger.
 My stories unravel with humour and compassion, or fear and tension – sometimes all four, depending on the novel.